slavenf/sfl-library/doc/flat_map.md

     ```

     **Effects:**
-    Tries to increase capacity by allocating additional memory.

     If `new_cap > capacity()`, the function allocates memory for new storage of capacity equal to the value of `new_cap`, moves elements from old storage to new storage, and deallocates memory used by old storage.
 Otherwise, the function does nothing.

     This function does not change size of the container.